farmshepherds/ESFACTS.ORG/README.md

 # ESFACTS.ORG
 Tools to Empower the English Shepherd Community

-ESFACTS.ORG is a suite of web-based tools to empower the English Shepherd community.

 The system consists of two Linux Ubuntu web servers running Apache.
 There servers are hosted at Digital Ocean's NYC data center.

 The primary application is based on the KoolReport project